Delta SkyMiles® Blue American Express Card review: One step away from premium travel

 How much are rewards worth?

 Delta SkyMiles don’t have a set value or award chart.
 Instead, Delta uses a dynamic pricing scale that factors in the time of year, distance and airline(s) involved to see how valuable your points are worth toward specific reward flights.
-On average, The Points Guy’s latest valuation estimates each Delta SkyMile to be worth 1.46 cents.
+Bankrate estimates these miles are worth around 1.3 cents each on average.

-For a credit card that doesn’t charge any annual fee, the benefits are pretty decent and can provide valuable benefits for card owners.
+For a travel credit card that doesn’t charge an annual fee, the benefits are decent and can provide valuable benefits for many card owners.
+Here are a few:

 Discount on in-flight purchases